TermsTechnologies/ASRA/README.md

-# ASRA - automatic avatar stealer in Roblox (made for Electric State Dark RP on Roblox)
+# ASRA - automatic avatar stealer for Roblox (made for Electric State Dark RP on Roblox)
 You can play it [here](https://www.roblox.com/games/2262441883/Electric-State-DarkRP-Beta)

 ## Warning!